 That illusion started to crumble in March, but what do the numbers show?
 March of 2020 saw a significant increase in new listings, with 365 compared to 291 a year earlier.
 Meanwhile, 274 homes sold, compared to 227 in March of 2019.

 Pending sales, however, dropped from 266 in March of 2019 to 216 in March of 2020.
 This figure is certainly significant, but it doesn’t indicate wholesale hesitation on the part of homebuyers in Bend.
 Week-by-week statistics aren’t available, unfortunately, so we can’t say whether buyer activity dropped significantly in the second half of March.

 The overall picture is remarkably similar to Eugene’s: a mostly strong start to the year carried through into March’s sales figures, but clear signs emerged of buyer hesitation.
 There was also a significant, though not an enormous influx of new listings.

 What’s the Situation on the Ground in Bend and Eugene?

 Numbers are numbers, and a much clearer picture will emerge once we have the market data for April.
 Anecdotally, however, anxiety is running high among both buyers and sellers in Bend and Eugene.

 Others have simply withdrawn their homes from the market.
-From the beginning of March through April 6, 56 single family homes were withdrawn or cancelled in Bend, while 46 were withdrawn or cancelled in Eugene.
+From the beginning of March through April 6, 56 single-family homes were withdrawn or canceled in Bend, while 46 were withdrawn or canceled in Eugene.
 That’s about three times the normal rate.

 Still, homes are going on the market and buyers are writing offers on them.
 The noticeable but not huge influx of new listings we saw in March may be a sign of things to come as financial necessity compels more people to sell their homes.